-- Ensure that the correct records have been completed - Appropriate first aid treatment is administered - In the event of an academy specific accident/incident, contact the COO who will advise and support the academy - Report under RIDDOR, if required
+- Ensure that the correct records have been completed - Appropriate first aid treatment is administered - In the event of an academy specific accident/incident, contact the DFRO who will advise and support the academy - Report under RIDDOR, if required - Inform next of kin, if appropriate - Review relevant risk assessments and implement any additional control measures required to prevent reoccurrence

-- Inform next of kin, if appropriate - Review relevant risk assessments and implement any additional control measures required to prevent reoccurrence - Monitor controls to ensure they are suitable and sufficient
+Monitor controls to ensure they are suitable and sufficient

-All accidents will undergo an initial investigation by line management and be recorded on the Accident Report & Investigation Form Accident Investigation Reporting Form - ACC4.pdf.The form will be submitted to the COO immediately, if the incident is reportable under RIDDOR, or within seven days for any other incident.
+All accidents will undergo an initial investigation by suitable personnel and is recorded on the academies accident book for future analysis of patterns/themes.
+The accident form will be submitted to the DFRO immediately, if the incident is reportable under RIDDOR, or within seven days for any other incident.